-54% of child car seats checked at fitting clinics have been found to be potentially unsafe – an increase of 13% since 2010.
+54% of baby car seats and child car seats checked at fitting clinics have been found to be potentially unsafe – an increase of 13% since 2010.

 Issues found with child car seats checked by Good Egg Safety, an organisation specialising in car safety, at clinics included those that were incorrectly fitted and those that were the entirely wrong seat for the child or car.